chrisbra/vpager/README.md

 ### Usage
 This makes use of Vims built in terminal and the provided terminal API.
 You need at least Vim version [8.0.1647](https://github.com/vim/vim/releases/tag/v8.0.1647)

 Use the provided `vpager.sh` script and pipe input into it.
 I suggest to put it into your $PATH, to be easily available.
+Note, it requires python, to properly json encode the input.

 The script supports the following options: